Skip to main content

 Secondary Water Metering Project

-In October 2022, Lehi City began a five to six-year effort to install secondary water meters on all properties within city boundaries.
-This project is in response to the Utah State Legislature’s requirement to install meters on all secondary water connections by 2030.
-We support our state’s mission to relieve Utah’s drought and conserve our water.
-By installing secondary water meters and providing usage data to residents, Lehi City expects water use will decrease by 20% to 40%.
+Lehi City initiated a five to six-year effort in October 2022 to install secondary water meters on all properties within city boundaries.
+The Utah State Legislature’s requirement to install meters on all secondary water connections by 2030 prompted this project.
+We endorse the State’s mission to alleviate Utah’s drought and conserve water.
+Lehi City anticipates a 20% to 40% reduction in water usage by installing secondary water meters and providing residents with usage data.

 What You Should know:

-• The secondary water metering project began in October 2022.
-The first community for the project is Traverse Mountain with an anticipated completion of September 2023.
+The secondary water metering project began in October 2022.
+The first community for the project was Traverse Mountain, which was completed in fall 2023.

 frequently asked questions